Marine A.F.C.

-Marine are notable for having the longest serving manager in postwar English football.
+Marine is also notable for having the longest-serving manager in postwar English football.
 Roly Howard occupied the post from 1972 to 2005 and oversaw a total of 1,975 games.

 History

+1894-1970

 The club was formed in 1894 by a group of local businessmen and former college students.
 Marine takes its name from a hotel on the River Mersey sea front at Waterloo, seven miles to the north of Liverpool city centre, where the founders of the club met.
 Marine moved to its present ground, Rossett Park, in 1903.